lekansogunle/mern-starter/README.md

 The first script helps start the app.
 But more importantly, the next “heroku-postbuild” will be run by Heroku every time we make a new deploy.
 What is simply to go into the client/React app, install dependencies, and create a fresh production build in /build with we have configured to be served by express.
 * From your terminal login to heroku, run `heroku login`.
 Add in your heroku credentials
 * Create a new heroku app `heroku create`.
 When you do this heroku create a new node app for you.
 You can check it out on your heroku web interface.
+* Go into your client folder and delete the hidden .git which was automatically created by `create-react-app`.
+Come back to the root of your project, add your changes, and make commit.
 * Run `git push heroku master` this is to push your app to heroku .
 On your app settings page in heroku add a config var which is an environment variable.
 You only have the DB_URL, add DB_URL as key and add the mongodb url string as value.
 * View your new production app with `heroku open`.
 Heroku will open a url and you can see your MERN app live.